cloudflare/mitm.watch/reporter/SPECIFICATION.md

 A single Test must have a unique (TestID, MaxTLSVersion, IsIPv6).

 ### ServerCapture
-Records the result of a test as observed by the server.
+Records the result of a subtest as observed by the server.
 - SubtestID: foreignKey to Subtest
 - CreatedAt: time
 - BeginTime: time (start of subtest, could be earlier than the first frame)